seznam/ima/docs/basic-features/testing.md

 ### Environment

 The IMA environment used by tests is resolved when the JSDOM HTML template is generated, which happens before setup files run.
-It can only be configured in the Jest config through `@ima/testing-library/server`, defaults to `test`, and is applied as `IMA_ENV`, so it takes precedence over an `IMA_ENV` value coming from the shell.
+Configure it in the Jest config through `@ima/testing-library/server`.
+It defaults to `test` and is passed explicitly to `createIMAServer` as `environmentName`, taking precedence over shell variables and earlier server imports without changing `process.env`.
+This requires `@ima/server` 20.1 or newer.

 ```javascript
 // jest.config.js